StoryCorps Legacy Intern

 - Administrative tasks as needed, including taking minutes at monthly Legacy meetings and entering evaluation materials from partner organizations into StoryCorps data systems

 Sensitivity, resourcefulness, strong attention to detail, ability to take initiative and to work both independently and as a team are vital.
-Passion for serving those with life-threatening conditions and knowledge of hospice, disease-specific, and/or palliative care organizations are preferred but not required.
+Passion for serving those with serious illness and knowledge of hospice, disease-specific, and/or palliative care organizations are preferred but not required.
 Familiarity with Excel and/or FileMaker Pro is a plus.
 Bilingual (English and Spanish) ability is highly preferred.

 Value of the Internship